junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Castiel doesn't answer him, and Daniel can't hear him.

 "Right, location, location, location.
 It's all about secret locations," Castiel singsongs, twisting his wrist to fling the blade between his fingers.
-"What do you know about demon's lairs?"
+"What do you know about demons' lairs?"

 "Nothing!
 I don't know anything!"
 Daniel yells.
 He widens his eyes and clenches his teeth to bear the pain.
-His face pales fast as the blood loses.
+His face pales fast as blood leaves him.
 Words come out difficultly.
 "Listen, Angel, we are on the same side.
 I can't really say much, because the demon is listening, but we have platoons and soldiers, all fighting for our land against demons, just like the angels do!"

 "Liar!"
 Castiel rebukes, stabbing the blade into his unharmed shoulder.
-A matching hole starts guggling with blood.
+A matching hole starts gushing with blood.
 The boy's body shakes violently on the crucifix.

 Daniel wails in terrible pain.
 "I swear!" his voice is chapped and broken in his throat, but he still manages to let the words out in between his screams.
 "I swear I'm not with demons!
 I don't know anything!"